 2. The applicant must submit to and pass a drug screen and must be in the student file prior to starting the program.
 Inconclusive test results, to include a dilute and/or insufficient sample, will require the applicant to be retested within 24 hours at his/her expense at a College designated collection center.
 A second inconclusive test result, to include a dilute and/or insufficient sample will be considered a positive drug screen.
-Students will not be granted admission to the Practical Nursing program with a positive, insufficient, dilute, or inconclusive test result.
+Students will not be granted admission to the nursing program with a positive, insufficient, dilute, or inconclusive test result.
 Random drug and alcohol testing may be done throughout the program.
 Failure to comply or the inability to provide a sample within one hour of the requested random drug/alcohol test may result in program dismissal.
 A dilute or insufficient sample result on a random drug screen will be considered a positive result.
-The student may be dropped from the program as per the Alcohol, Tobacco, Drug Abuse, and Testing Policy.
+The student may be dropped from the program as per the Nursing Substance Abuse and Drug Screening policy.

-3. The applicant must submit a signed Allied Health and The Practical Nursing program waiver.
+3. Maintain Unencumbered Practical Nursing License (ADN program only).
+Students in the Associate Degree in Nursing (ADN) program who have a license in Practical Nursing (LPN) must maintain the unencumbered license throughout the duration of the ADN program.
+Students must report to the Director of Nursing, in writing, any change in status of their practical nurse license within 24 hours of the occurrence.
+Failure to maintain an unencumbered license may result in dismissal from the program.
+4. The applicant must submit a signed Allied Health and Nursing Program waiver.
 Please note that some clinical sites may require that students have health insurance.
 The School does not provide health insurance.
-4. The applicant for the Practical Nursing program must be eighteen years of age or older to be accepted into the program.
+5. The applicant for a nursing program must be eighteen years of age or older to be accepted into the program.
 The applicant must submit a valid form of government-issued identification.
-For example, a current driver's license or U.S. Passport.
+For example, a current driver's license or U.S Passport.